AnishSarkar22/nbga-optimization/README.md

 ## Usage

 - **NBGA Ligand Optimization**: Adjust parameters and run the genetic algorithm to optimize ligand binding.
-- **TSP Algorithm Comparison**: Select the TSP comparison tool from the sidebar, choose your dataset directory, and run the comparison to visualize and compare algorithm performance.
+- **TSP Algorithm Comparison**: Select the TSP Comparison from the sidebar, choose your dataset directory, and run the comparison to visualize and compare algorithm performance.
 - View the best ligand found and its interaction energy.
 - Analyze the energy evolution plot for convergence trends.